yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Average by options:
     - Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0) ...or...
-    - I/E (date range): Avg/by no# of:
+    - I/E (date range): Avg/by no# of:                                               (Read below.
+The key word is WHOLE) ...
-      ...
 Select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS (prefixed with "-" will multiple result by -1/reverse sign) ...
-Then tick 'Fractionals' if required - see below.
+Then tick 'Fractional' if required - see below.
       ...
 Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates' ...
 Normally returns a whole (integer) number.
-E.g. MONTHS between 20240101 - 20240215 = 1 not 1.5 (for example)
+E.g. WHOLE MONTHS between 20240101 - 20240215 = 1 not 1.5
-          - UNLESS 'Fractionals' is ticked which means an estimated avg/by will be calculated (e.g. return 1.5 not 1.0) ...
+          - UNLESS 'Fractional' is ticked which means an estimated avg/by will be calculated (e.g. return 1.5 not 1.0) ...
 WARNING - this can return zero which will mean your calculated result is always zero or 'n/a'.
       ...
 When allowed/enabled and used, then this overrides the first avg/by field.
       ...
-NOTE: Fractionals assumptions: DAYS_IN_YEAR = 365.2425, DAYS_IN_MONTH = DAYS_IN_YEAR / 12 (30.436875)
+NOTE: Fractional assumptions: DAYS_IN_YEAR = 365.2425, DAYS_IN_MONTH = DAYS_IN_YEAR / 12 (30.436875)

 - Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)